-A colovesical fistula is an abnormality in the structure that connects the colon and the bladder.
-It most commonly occurs due to diverticulitis or another gastrointestinal condition, such as Crohn’s disease.
+A colovesical fistula is an abnormal connection that develops between the colon and the bladder.
+It can result from diverticulitis, Crohn’s disease, or another gastrointestinal condition.

 Read on to discover what happens when a person has a colovesical fistula, what symptoms they may experience, and what can cause the condition.
 We also look at the condition’s diagnosis; treatment options, including surgery; and possible complications, as well as when to consult a doctor.

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 A fistula is an abnormality between two organ surfaces.
 Colovesical fistulas, which form between the colon and the bladder, are

 Doctors classify an enterovesical fistula according to the area it affects:

 - Colovesical: colon and bladder

 - Ileovesical: ileum and bladder

 The colovesical fistula is the most frequent and usually develops between the sigmoid colon and the bladder dome.

 The bladder is a flexible organ that stores urine.
 When it is not full, the bladder is relaxed.
 The surrounding muscles contract when the bladder gets full.